Submissions

 Kinds of Contributions

-Debate-like pieces, written collectively, to reflect on specific actions and strategies.
-We welcome reflection on the challenges of particular organising approaches and practices.
+3. Conversations / Reflections from the field of action and organization.
+Pieces written collectively, to reflect on specific actions and strategies.
+We welcome reflections and debates on the challenges of particular organizing approaches and practices.
+Maximum 6,000 words per intervention.

 The RHJ also accepts proposal for thematic Special Issues.
 If you have an idea and a set of coherent papers/interventions that you’d like to submit for consideration, please write a 1,500 word proposal including your name(s), affiliation(s), title of the special issue, content table with names of each author(s) and a description of what the special issue is about.
 In the latter, please make sure to identify why you consider your proposal to be a good fit with the RHJ.
 To submit your proposal, please send it via email to collective@radicalhousingjournal.org.